bitcoinorghk/bitcoinhk.github.io/_posts/timeline_readme.md

-# Readme - How to create the timeline and publish on the blog
+# README - How to create the timeline and publish on the blog

 1. Read the directions on how to install the regulatory timeline, visit https://timeline.knightlab.com/